Student Veterans of America: Chapter Affiliates

 The Bureau of Labor Statistics recently highlighted the inextricable link between education and employment in noting that over 60% of all new jobs created from now until 2018 will require a postsecondary degree or credential.
 Veterans, however, face significant barriers to degree attainment that range from feeling like an outsider on a campus of 18-year-old traditional students to coping with the visible and invisible wounds of war.
 SVA classifies these barriers into three categories: administrative, reintegration, and academic.
 Administrative challenges are linked to accessing benefits and navigating campus bureaucracies.
 Reintegration issues arise as transitioning veterans try to develop a new identity and sense of belonging.
 Academic struggles typically stem from long periods away from academia due to military service.
 Vincent Tinto, renowned education researcher, notes that without peer support these challenges can become insurmountable obstacles that lead to isolation and high dropout rates.

 SVA chapters do not pay any dues to associate with the national organization and each group is encouraged to utilize national best-practices to address local issues.
 A recent RAND study noted that 61% of student veterans found the support they received from fellow veterans as “quite or extremely helpful to the pursuit of their educational goals.”
 SVA chapters are fulfilling a critical function on hundreds of campuses nationwide.

-There are more than 1,500 SVA chapters.
+There are nearly 1,600 SVA chapters.